 We would particularly like to thank Ralph Droms (Cisco) and Doc Evans (ARRIS) for their extensive contributions to the specification and also for defining the eRouter Provisioning details for DHCPv4 and DHCPv6.
 We would like to thank Ryan Ross (Juniper) for his detailed work on the eRouter NAPT and IPv6 data-forwarding behavior.
 We would like to thank Margo Dolas (Broadcom) for her work in numerous areas of the specification, including the eRouter IPv4 data forwarding functionality.
-We would like to thank Diego Mazzola and Deepak Kharbanda for defining the eRouter IP Multicast functionality.
-We would like to thank John McQueen (Broadcom) for helping define the eRouter DHCPv4 server behavior.
+We would like to thank Diego Mazzola and Deepak Kharbanda for defining the eRouter DHCPv4 server behavior.
 We would like to thank Dan Torbet (ARRIS), Chris Donley (CableLabs), and Kirk Erichsen (Time Warner Cable) for their work on developing the QoS functionality.
-We thank Deepak Kharbanda (CableLabs) who led the IPv6 Focus Team that developed this specification.
-And finally, many thanks go out to all the active members of the IPv6 Focus Team who contributed to this specification.
+We thank Deepak Kharbanda (CableLabs), who led the IPv6 Focus Team that developed this specification.
+And, finally, many thanks go out to all the active members of the IPv6 Focus Team who contributed to this specification.